To answer that question, I want to take you on a short trip down memory lane.

 For years, we had been working with clients to develop content strategies to drive business, but the content itself was largely produced by people outside the client organization, either by freelancers or by IMPACT.

-This is how most marketing agencies still operate — writing and producing content for their clients.
+This is how most marketing agencies still operate — planning, writing, and producing content marketing materials for their clients.
 Some other agencies do a mix, helping build strategy with clients who are equipped with internal writers and writing content for those clients who need it.

 That traditional model creates a cycle of dependency, wherein a company (like yours) is forever beholden to their agency to achieve their biggest, hairiest, and most audacious digital sales and marketing goals.